Property Verification of Agricultural Land in India

 3. Land Use Compliance: Agricultural land is subject to specific land use regulations and zoning laws.
 Property verification helps confirm that the land is designated for agricultural purposes and complies with local regulations, preventing potential legal issues in the future.

-4. Encumbrance Check: Checking for encumbrances such as pending litigation, easements, or rights of way on the agricultural land is essential.
+4. Encumbrance Check: It is essential to check for encumbrances such as pending litigation, easements, or rights of way on agricultural land.
 Property verification helps identify any restrictions that may affect the buyer’s intended use of the land.

 5. Boundary Verification: Verifying the boundaries of the agricultural land through property verification ensures that the buyer is purchasing the correct parcel of land as described in the sale agreement.
 This step helps prevent boundary disputes with neighbouring properties.